squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 Macros then require an implementation be defined, which is a function that takes as arguments "Expression" types that correspond to the arguments of the macro, and returns an "Expression" type, that when evaluated corresponds to the return type of the macro.
+These are "Expression" types, because macros run at compile-time, and the arguments to the macro *have not been evaluated yet*.
 It's in this implementation function that you can inspect the arguments to the macro, and programmatically define new types & classes.
 I'll make this clear with an example:

 ```scala